arbalet-project/arbasdk/README.md

 ## ArbaSDK
 Arbalet's source code is organized around three repositories: Arbasdk (Python SDK), [Arbapps](https://github.com/arbalet-project/arbapps) (Applications) and [Arbadoc](https://github.com/arbalet-project/arbadoc) (Documentation, diagrams and howtos).

-ArbaSDK is the Python 2.7 SDK allowing to communicate with the table.
-Written in object-oriented programming style you basically needs to inherit from the class *Arbapp* to create your own application.
-It can also be used in an interactive Python session or without Arbapp inheritance.
+ArbaSDK is the Python 2/Python 3 SDK allowing to communicate with the table.
+Written in object-oriented programming style you basically needs to inherit from the class *Application* to create your own application.
+It can also be used in an interactive Python session.
 [Browse the software tutorials to get started to the Python SDK](https://github.com/arbalet-project/arbadoc/wiki/Software-tutorials).